docker-hy/docker-hy.github.io/docs/faq.md

 title: "Frequently Asked Questions"
 ---

+## Prerequisites

+The course is suitable for anyone interested in Docker or containerization and has at least some experience with the Linux command line.
+It also helps if you have some experience in web development.

 ## How do I sign up for the course?

 There's no requirement to sign up for the course until after you've completed the exercises and wish to end your course.